HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 Dealing with sharing details of radiation procedures, like the X-Ray parameters, the modality configuration, etc., is out of scope.
 Also, sharing the details of enhanced dose data, like the size specific dose estimation, is also out of scope.
 Other means exist to share this detailed information, mainly the DICOM Radiation Structured Reports (RDSRs).

-The defined profiles in this IG are describing radiation information within a unique irradiation act, which may contains multiple irradiation events.
+The defined profiles in this IG are describing radiation information within a unique irradiation act, which may contain multiple irradiation events.
 Calculating patient cumulative radiation over a period of time, and/or through multiple procedures and modalities, is out of scope, even if the current IG simplifies such computations.
-In parallel, the interpretation of radiation information is out of scope; this depends on facilities workflows, may be subject of interpretations, and may varies following regulations.
+In parallel, the interpretation of radiation information is out of scope; this depends on facilities workflows, may be subject of interpretations, and may vary following regulations.

 Radiotherapy procedures are not covered by the scope of this work, only diagnostic imaging radiations is covered by this work.